John Carey (Ohio state legislator): House initiatives and positions

-Finance

 As vice chairman of the Finance Committee, Carey was responsible for appropriating the privatization of the Ohio Department of Development.
 While it is a controversial approach, Carey has stated, "What we're doing now isn't working," he said about the state's existing job creation programs.
 "We need to take a step, even though there are risks involved.
 But I think we need to take these risks to help our constituents."
 Carey has also been adement about being cautious with local government funds.

 An opponent of the estate tax, Carey has claimed that jobs have been lost in his district as a result of the taxation, and is in favor of initiatives to abolish the tax.

-Carey was a member of the conference committee on the 2013-2014 budget.
+Carey was a member of the conference committee on the 2013–2014 budget.
 The goal of a conference committee is to discuss differences between the House and Senate versions of the budget legislation and decide on a common solution.